 For example, for safety, you might want to avoid bike paths, trails, or small, unlit neighborhood roads if you’ll be running in the dark because even with a good headlamp, it can be hard to see your footing.

-Even though these byways can be more enjoyable and safe from a vehicular traffic perspective, you might need to avoid them if you’re doing your run commute in the early morning or late evening.
+Even though these byways can be more enjoyable and safer from a vehicular traffic perspective, you might need to avoid them if you’re doing your run commute in the early morning or late evening.

 Similarly, running through school zones can be great mid-day because the streets are wider and there are usually fantastic sidewalks.